 Introduction:

-- Definition of bears for children
+- Definition of Bears for Kids

 - What do bears eat?

-- Types of bears in the world
+- Types of Bears in the World

 - Is a bear a predator?